 Tangible assets are annually tested for losses in value or where there is an indication that the asset may have incurred a loss in value.
 Reference should be made to the paragraph below “Impairments”.

 This account includes owned buildings not for operational use.
 Investment property is initially recognised at cost and subsequently measured utilising the amortised cost criteria, net of accumulated depreciation and losses in value.

 Depreciation is calculated on a straight-line basis over the useful life of the building.

 Investments in subsidiaries and associates

-The investments in subsidiaries and associates are measured at purchase cost (including any direct accessory costs), reduced for impairments in accordance with IAS 36.
+The investments in subsidiaries and associated companies are measured at purchase cost (including any direct accessory costs), reduced for impairments in accordance with IAS 36.

 Any positive difference, arising on acquisition from third parties, between the purchase cost and fair value of net assets acquired in an investee company is included in the carrying amount of the investment.

 Investments in subsidiaries and associates are tested annually for impairment or more frequently if evidence of impairment exists.
 Where an impairment loss exists, it is recognised immediately through the income statement.
 Where the share of losses pertaining to the company in the investment exceeds the carrying value of the investment, and the company has an obligation to cover such losses, the investment is written down and the share of further losses is recorded as a provision for risks and charges under liabilities in the balance sheet.
 If an impairment loss is subsequently reversed, the increase in carrying amount (up to a maximum of purchase cost) is recognised through the income statement.